 The unfortunate reality about exposure to drugs and alcohol in social settings, is that they in some cases, may lead to or be a large catalyst to things like sexual assault or rape.
-Tarra and Houchen both say that they have never witnessed these sorts of crimes themselves, but know they happen at parties.
+Tarra and Houchen both say that they have written by Sierra Carey and Carmen Palmblad never witnessed these sorts of crimes themselves, but know they happen at parties.

-"Personally, I've never witnessed anything like sexual harassment or anything, but I know it's a serious problem," Tarra said.
+"Personally, I've never witnessed anything like sexual harassment or anything, but I know it's a serious problem,' Tarra said.